 Reading about blue-green deployments is not the same as executing one at 2am when a production service is failing.
 Understanding environment variables conceptually is not the same as debugging a misconfigured container that is silently swallowing them.
 The only way to close this gap is through hands-on deployment practice, and that requires access to real environments where things can go wrong.

-As covered in The DevOps Roadmap for New Engineers, the most effective way to build foundational confidence is to structure your learning around deployment milestones rather than tool checklists.
+The most effective way to build foundational confidence is to structure your learning around deployment milestones rather than tool checklists.
 Checking boxes on a list of technologies will not make you a competent engineer.
 Shipping real applications will.

 What “Knowing DevOps” Actually Means